 Eggplant uses a free trial and quotation-based pricing model.

 Finding the Right Testing Tool

 Much like a high-quality website conveys professionalism in an online brand, a functional API conveys the competency of your development team.
-By allowing third-party applications to easily integrate with your service, you’ll extend your reach and build out your user base.
+A good API testing tool is vital to your business and strategy.
+You'll extend your reach and build your user base by allowing third-party applications to integrate easily with your service.
 As we’ve discussed, this isn’t possible without adequate testing, and adequate testing is very difficult without the right tool.

 All the testing tools I’ve listed vary by cost, purpose, and learning curve.
 Fortunately, several are free or at least offer free trials, so it’s worth taking the time to feel out your options in this space — you’ll save a lot of time in the long run, especially with fewer bugs to address.

 Editor's note: This article was originally publsihed in December 2020 and has been updated for comprehensiveness.